-Fares, timetables and availability of berths can be checked online at Indian Railway’s cumbersome website (wwww.indianrail.gov.in), or via the more streamlined, privately run wwww.cleartrip.com.
-Indian Railways’ Trains at a Glance (Rs30; updated twice a year contains timetables of all intercity and superfast trains and is available from information counters and newsstands at all main stations.
+Fares, timetables and availability of berths can be checked online at Indian Railway’s cumbersome website (w indianrail.gov.in), or via the more streamlined, privately run w cleartrip.com.
+Indian Railways’ Trains at a Glance (Rs45; updated twice a year) contains timetables of all inter-city and superfast trains and is available from information counters and newsstands at all main stations.

 All rail fares are calculated according to the exact distance travelled.
 Trains at a Glance prints a chart of fares by kilometres, and also gives the distance in kilometres of stations along each route in the timetables, making it possible to calculate what the basic fare will be for any given journey.

-It’s important to plan your train journeys in advance, as demand often makes it impossible to buy a long-distance ticket on the same day that you want to travel (although the new Tatkal quota system – has made life a little easier).
+It’s important to plan your train journeys in advance, as demand often makes it impossible to buy a long-distance ticket on the same day that you want to travel – although the Tatkal quota system has made life a little easier.
 Travellers following tight itineraries tend to buy their departure tickets from particular towns the moment they arrive to avoid having to trek out to the station again.
 At most large stations, it’s possible to reserve tickets for journeys starting elsewhere in the country.

-Online booking can be done through Indian Railways’ official reservation site, w www.irctc.co.in, although the site only works during Indian opening hours and can be frustratingly difficult to use.
-A more dependable option is the privately run w www.cleartrip.com, which charges Rs100 per ticket to process purchases; major foreign credit cards are accepted.
-Bookings may be made from 90 days in advance right up to four hours before the scheduled departure time of the train. w Cleartrip.com also handles Tatkal tickets which – for an extra charge of Rs75–150 – gives you access to a premium late-availability quota.
+Online booking can be done through Indian Railways’ official reservation site, w irctc.co.in, although the site only works during Indian opening hours and can be frustratingly difficult to use.
+A more dependable option is the privately run w cleartrip.com, which charges Rs100 per ticket to process purchases; major foreign credit cards are accepted but you will first have to register with them and Indian Railways – check out w seat61.com/India.htm#book-fromoutside for a clear explanation of this convoluted procedure.
+Bookings may be made from ninety days in advance right up to four hours before the scheduled departure time of the train. w Cleartrip.com also handles Tatkal tickets.
 Having booked your travel, you can then print out your own e-tickets, taking this along with some photo ID, such as a passport, when you board the train.

-When reserving a ticket in person at a railway station, the first thing you’ll have to do is fill in a little form at the booking office stating your name, age and sex, your proposed date of travel, and the train you wish to catch (giving the train’s name and number, which should be displayed on a timetable in the booking hall).
+When reserving a ticket in person at a railway station, the first thing you’ll have to do is fill in a little form at the booking office stating your name, age and sex, your proposed date of travel, and the train you wish to catch (giving the train’s name and number).
 Most stations have computerized booking counters and you’ll be told immediately whether or not seats are available.
 Reservation offices in the main stations are generally open from Monday to Saturday from 8am to 8pm, and on Sunday to 2pm.
 In larger cities, major stations have special tourist sections to cut queues for foreigners, with helpful English-speaking staff.
-Elsewhere, buying a ticket can often involve a longish wait, though women can often bypass this by simply walking to the head of the queue and forming their own “ladies’ queue” (men may often find ladies pushing in front of them on the same principle).
-Some stations also operate a number system of queuing, allowing you to repair to the chai stall until your number is called.
-A good alternative to queuing yourself is to get someone else to buy your ticket for you.
-Many travel agents will do this for a small fee; alternatively, ask at your guesthouse if they can sort it out.
+Elsewhere, buying a ticket can often involve a longish wait, though women can often bypass this by simply walking to the head of the queue and forming their own “ladies’ queue”.
+A few stations also operate a number system of queueing, allowing you to repair to the chai stall until your number is called.
+A good alternative to queueing yourself is to get someone else to buy your ticket for you.
+Many travel agents will do this for a small fee (typically around Rs50–100); alternatively, ask at your guesthouse if they can sort it out.

 Quotas and late-availability tickets